lionakhnazarov/lionakhnazarov/README.md

 - ⚡ Fan of music & art.

-Multiple accounts were used during career that's why history of commits starts not with the reference of 2011
+Multiple accounts were used during career and an access got lost/stolen/seized - that's why history of commits starts not with the reference of 2011
 <!--

 - 🔭 I’m currently working on ...